-During the 2015 financial year the Company has maintained its high level of exploration activity, primarily focused on the Westralia and Jupiter deposits at the Mt Morgans Gold Project.
-In addition the Company has commenced prefeasibility studies at Jupiter and Westralia with an initial scoping study (Mt Morgans Scoping Study) in respect of the Jupiter and Westralia prospects to be published.
+During the 2015 financial year the Company has maintained its high level of exploration activity, primarily focussed on the Westralia and Jupiter deposits at the Mt Morgans Gold Project.
+In addition the Company has commenced pre-feasibility studies at Jupiter and Westralia with an initial scoping study (Mt Morgans Scoping Study) in respect of the Jupiter and Westralia prospects to be published in the near future.
 The Mt Morgans Scoping Study is assessing the co-development of an open pit mining complex at Jupiter and a high grade underground mine at Westralia, both feeding a site based purpose built mill.